PayEx/PayEx.OpenCart2/docs/installation-guide.md

 Installation
 ------------

-We can only guarantee the modules work on opencart version 1.5.6.1-1.5.6.4 aswell as the standard opencart checkout.
+This module support OpenCart 2.* with the standard opencart checkout.

 *Transferring the modules over to your FTP/SFTP location:*